shapeshed/shapeshed.com/content/posts/how_to_sync_ical_and_google_calendar.md

-{
-  "title": "How to Sync iCal and Google Calendar", "date": "2007-10-22T00:00:00+01:00",
++++
+date = "2007-10-22T00:00:00+01:00"
-  "description": "A short tutorial on syncing iCal with Google Calendar for free with iCal on your Mac being the master calendar.", "tags": [
+description = "A short tutorial on syncing iCal with Google Calendar for free with iCal on your Mac being the master calendar." tags = ["Apple", "Google"] title = "How to Sync iCal and Google Calendar"

-    "Apple",
-    "Google"
-  ]
-}
++++
 ## The setup

 [Google Calendar][1] is great if you want to stay in touch with your calendar when you are on the road or away from your computer.
 It is free and is a brilliant application.
 To use it you can [sign up for an account here][2].
 Secondly you'll need an [iCal Exchange][3] account. iCal Exchange is a free service that provides a hosted space for your iCal calendars.